Home Courses Psychology and Counselling BSc (Hons) Developmental and Education Psychology

 Wellbeing and the Developing Person

-This module aims to provide insight into influential theories of human psychological development.
+This module aims to develop insight into influential theories of human psychological development and critically evaluate the historical context of theories of development.

-You will also examine ways in which developmental theories have improved outcomes for children and provided insights into ways in which children’s flourishing can be enhanced.
+The module also aims to encourage examination of ways in which developmental theories have improved outcomes for children and provided insights into ways in which children’s flourishing can be enhanced, and to apply theories of development to real-world contexts in terms of children’s social experience and educational careers.

 Teaching and Assessment